 Cookies do not provide us with access to your computer or any information about you, other than that which you have already chosen to share with us.

 We will not lease, distribute or sell your personal information to third parties unless we have your permission or the law requires us to.
 Specifically, we will not share your data with other apps, resellers, social networks or advertisers.
 Any personal information that we hold about you is stored and processed under our data protection policy, in line with the EU GDPR.

 We will always hold your information securely.
 To prevent unauthorised disclosure or access to your information, we have implemented strong physical and electronic security safeguards.
 We also follow stringent procedures to ensure that we work with all personal data in line with the EU GDPR.

 How we protect your information

 We take protecting your information seriously and have appropriate physical and technological security measures in place to keep it safe.
 All of the forms which gather or display personal information on our site are protected by a mechanism called Secure Socket Layer (SSL).
 This provides a secure, encrypted connection between internet browsers and websites, allowing you to transmit private data online.
 Firewalls are used to block unauthorised access to our servers, which are themselves located in a secure location.
 Within our organisation, we restrict access to personal information.
 Only employees who need the information in order to do their jobs have access to it.

-The data stored in the CT system represent patient-identifiable information.
+The data stored in the Collegium system represent patient-care information.
 Legislation about the length of time that such data must be stored varies around the world, and also varies depending on the patient's age.
-To be on the safe side, the data in the CT system are archived onto storage media with a 30-year guaranteed lifetime.
+To be on the safe side, the data in the Collegium system are archived onto storage media with a 30-year guaranteed lifetime.

 We take a lot of time and trouble (and expense) to ensure that data security is as good as reasonably practicable.
 We believe that the security is better than is required by the HIPAA legislation in the US, for example.